The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Methods

 \subsection{Final surface brightness maps}

 The surface brightness maps are then obtained from the particle luminosities by projecting them onto a two-dimensional plane.
-Let each Lyman-$\alpha$ luminosity in the data cube of Eq. \eqref{eq:Llya}, be $L_{ijk}$.
-Indices $i,j$ denote the pixel position in the plane of the sky and $k$ corresponds to the line of sight direction.
+Let each Lyman-$\alpha$ luminosity in the data cube of Eq. \eqref{eq:Llya} be $L_{ijk}$.
+Indices $i,j$ denote the pixel position in the plane of the sky, and $k$ corresponds to the line-of-sight direction.
 The projected surface luminosity is